tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/sharp-rdd.md

 - the presence of multiple cutoffs

 {{% summary %}}
 RDD is a non-experimental research design used to analyze causal effects.
-In this first building block of a series on Regression Discontuinity Design, we discussed the sharp RDD.
+In this first topic of a series on Regression Discontuinity Design, we discussed the sharp RDD.
 The sharp RD relies on a few important features, like a continuous distribution of the score that has only one dimension, existence of a unique cutoff and perfect compliance with treatment assignment.
 The sharp RD treatment effect is the average difference in potential outcomes between treatment and control at the cutoff.

-In the [next building block](/plot/designs), we will dive deeper into the RDD subject by discussing Regression Discontuinity plots.
+In the [next topic](/plot/designs), we will dive deeper into the RDD subject by discussing Regression Discontuinity plots.
 {{% /summary %}}